jenkinsci/gitlab-plugin/README.md

 This saves time in projects where builds can stay long time in a build queue and you care only about the status of the newest commit.

 ## Compatibility

+During the migration of the GitLab Plugin from RESTEasy library to GitLab4J-API as GitLab has dropped support for API V3, the support for GitLab API V3 has also been removed from the plugin and only the latest V4 is supported.

 Version 1.2.1 of the plugin introduces a backwards-incompatible change for Pipeline jobs.
 They will need to be manually reconfigured when you